 1. The objective

 Both debt settlement and debt consolidation aim to give reprieve to the debtor and settle the debt painlessly.
 The amount to be paid may be lower than the actual amount in the settlement case.
 At the same time, in consolidation, the debtor will have the interest reduced and the period of payment extended.
+Both debt settlement and debt consolidation aim to give reprieve to the debtor and settle the debt painlessly.
+This is easier to do with the help of a program like california debt relief.
+The amount to be paid may be lower than the actual amount in the settlement case.
+At the same time, in consolidation, the debtor will have the interest reduced and the period of payment extended.

 To consolidate debts, you may use two approaches that concentrate the debts into one monthly payment bill.
 You can do this by transferring all the debts into a credit card balance and start paying it in instalments.
 Alternatively, you may get a bigger loan from an institution and use the proceeds to pay the smaller debts.
 It leaves you with one debt to pay.
 Some people choose the home equity loan, while others may consider 401(K) loans.
 But both home equity and 401(K) options are risky and may impact your retirement or make you lose your home.